oceanprotocol/docs/discover/explore.md

 <figure><img src="../.gitbook/assets/general/explore_ocean.png" alt=""><figcaption><p>A vast ocean of data awaits you...</p></figcaption></figure>

 Get a glimpse into some of the things you can do with Ocean Protocol.
-The opportunities with our protocol to leverage an "Ocean of data" are great and ever-evolving.
+The opportunities with the protocol to leverage an "Ocean of data" are great and ever-evolving.
 Together, we'll dive deeper and uncover even more ways to harness the power of decentralized data.

 <details>